- Parents Home

 Riding gloves may help you grip the handlebars — and make you look like a professional!

 Don't use music devices that could distract you from noises around you, such as a car blowing its horn so you can get out of the way.

 Don’t text or use a cellphone while riding.
 You need to watch where you're going and look out for cars, people, and other bikes.

 Where Is it Safe to Ride My Bike?

-You need to check with your mom and dad about:
+You need to check with your mom or dad about:

-common things that can get in the way like rocks, children or pets, big puddles
+- common things that can get in the way like rocks, children or pets, and big puddles

 What Road Rules Should I Know?

 If you're allowed to ride on the street, follow these road rules: